 Location data (device information from a phone or laptop) is personal data.

-Incoming latitude and longitude data (which flows almost-freely from mobile devices) is considered PII.
+Incoming latitude and longitude data (which flows freely from mobile devices) is considered PII.

 IP address is personal data.